 3. Dogs can be a great deterrent to thieves

 While a traditional alarm system as a security method is great, also consider getting a dog.

 You do not need an attack dog.

-What you need is a dog which will bark to inform you and the neighborhood that something is going on.
+What you need is a dog that will bark to inform you and the neighborhood that something is going on.

 But it does not hurt if they are able to threaten and scare off the intruders too.